-Natalia LunaSenior Thematic Investment Analyst, Responsible Investment
+Natalia Luna Senior Thematic Investment Analyst, Responsible Investment

-Brian AronsonEquity analyst
+Brian Aronson Equity analyst

 The US president's "American Jobs Plan" aims to fulfill his campaign pledges on climate change - if he can get it through Congress President Joe Biden's first months in the White House fully reflect his administration's commitment to pursuing a transition to a low carbon economy.
-Biden has rejoined the Paris Agreement and recently announced a highly ambitious target to reduce emissions by half by 2030.1 boost clean energy generation and US-made electric vehicles (EVs), as well as modest support for renovations of buildings.
+Biden has rejoined the Paris Agreement and recently announced a highly ambitious target to reduce emissions by half by 2030.1

+In a landmark proposal announced in March, Biden's \$2.25 trillion American Jobs Plan,2 or Infrastructure Plan, broadly addresses his campaign pledges on climate change, even going further than expected in some areas.
+While there may be compromises around the final numbers to get the plan through Congress, it aims to boost clean energy generation and US-made electric vehicles (EVs), as well as modest support for renovations of buildings.
 At the heart of this approach is the Infrastructure Bill - a \$2 trillion wish-list of measures to get the US on the path to net-zero emissions by 2050.
 The infrastructure proposal includes support for low carbon technologies and core targets relating to climate change.

-In a landmark proposal announced in March, Biden's \$2.25 trillion American Jobs Plan,2 or Infrastructure Plan, broadly addresses his campaign pledges on climate change, even going further than expected in some areas.
-While there may be compromises around the final numbers to get the plan through Congress, it aims to to improve infrastructure, create jobs, foster innovation and accelerate the transition to a zero-carbon economy.
+Biden unveiled a wide-ranging set of spending and tax incentive proposals, mostly over an eight-year period, focused on infrastructure, climate adaptation and social initiatives.
+Broadly speaking, the plan sets out to improve infrastructure, create jobs, foster innovation and accelerate the transition to a zero-carbon economy.
 It has three priorities for supporting the energy transition: accelerating the shift to a clean power sector; the electrification of transport; and the renovation of energy-inefficient buildings.
 While there will be compromises ahead in order to get the plan through Congress, if passed it should accelerate the US energy transition, with positive implications for the long-term growth of the sectors that will help to decarbonise the US economy.